pzivich/Delicatessen/README.md

 ## M-Estimation and Estimating Equations

 Here, we provide a brief overview of M-estimation theory.
-For a detailed introduction to M-estimation, see Chapter 7 of Boos & Stefanski (2013).
-M-estimation is a generalization of likelihood-based methods. *M-estimators* are solutions to estimating equations.
+For more detailed introductions to M-estimation, see Ross et al. (2024) or Chapter 7 of Boos & Stefanski (2013).
+M-estimation is a generalization of likelihood-based methods.
+*M-estimators* are solutions to estimating equations.
 To apply the M-estimator, we solve the estimating equations using observed data.
 This is similar to other approaches, but the key advantage of M-Estimators is estimation of the variance via the sandwich variance.

 While M-Estimation is a powerful tool, the derivatives and matrix algebra can quickly become unwieldy.
-This is where `delicatessen` comes in. `delicatessen` takes an array of estimating functions and data, and solves for the parameter estimates, computes the derivatives, and performs the matrix algebra calculations.
+This is where `delicatessen` comes in. `delicatessen` takes estimating functions and data, and solves for the parameter estimates, computes the derivatives, and performs the matrix algebra calculations.
 Therefore, M-estimators can be more easily adopted without having to perform by-hand calculations.
 In other words, we can let the computer do the math for us.

 To further ease use, `delicatessen` also comes with a variety of built-in estimating equations.
 See the [delicatessen website](https://deli.readthedocs.io/en/latest/) for details on the available estimating equations,